Isotrivial Lagrangian fibrations of compact hyper-K\"ahler manifolds: Abstract

 \section{Abstract}

 This article initiates the study of isotrivial Lagrangian fibrations of compact hyper-K\"ahler manifolds.
 We present four foundational results that extend well-known facts about isotrivial elliptic fibrations of K3 surfaces.
 First, we prove that smooth fibers of an isotrivial Lagrangian fibration are isogenous to a power of an elliptic curve.
-Second, we exhibit a dichotomy between two types of isotrivial Lagrangian fibrations, which we call A and B. Third, we give a classification result for type A isotrivial Lagrangian fibrations assuming a well-known conjecture on the base of Lagrangian fibrations.
+Second, we exhibit a dichotomy between two types of isotrivial Lagrangian fibrations, which we call A and B. Third, we give a classification result for type A isotrivial Lagrangian fibrations.
 Namely, if a type A isotrivial Lagrangian fibration admits a rational section, then it is birational to one of two straightforward examples of isotrivial fibrations of hyper-K\"ahler manifolds of $\text{K3}^{[n]}$-type and $\text{Kum}_n$-type.
 Finally, we prove that a genericity assumption on the smooth fiber of an isotrivial Lagrangian fibration ensures that the fibration is of type A.